List of items for our balcony garden storage:

 4. Plant fast-growing climbing plants according to climate and sunshine.
 In my case I used jasmine and hop in the big planter.
 On the cabinet I set a small planter with already grown Rocktrumpets.
 You will have to “help” the climbing plants at the beginning by fixing them at the bottom of the thread mesh.

-5. Customize the interior of the cabinet according to your needs.
+5. Customize the interior of the garden storage cabinet according to your needs.
 I used two shelves for storage and added hooks for the gardening tools.

 I also added some hooks on the side of the posts to keep scissors out of reach of the kids.